tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 **Cost Effective -** You should be able to put this together for between $275 to $535 (CAD, before tax) depending on how many nice-to-haves you add, and how many tools you can borrow.
 Not bad!

-This platform was designed around a foam tri-fold mattress that we knew would fit within the dimensions of our vehicle, would be comfortable, and easily removable with its tri-fold design: [The Milliard Full Tri Folding Mattress with Washable Cover (73 inches x 52 inches x 4 inches)](https://amzn.to/3fTZRed).
+This platform was designed around a foam tri-fold mattress that we knew would fit within the dimensions of our vehicle, would be comfortable, and easily removable with its tri-fold design: [Milliard Full Tri Folding Mattress](https://amzn.to/3ga5sNj).
 We've been super happy with it so far, and the folding design allows us to store more gear while in transit.
 I would note that these guys have a variety of mattress sizes that should work for your individual situation.

 ![](/img/img-3402.jpg)